blondie101010/prisonchroot/README.md

 	CentOS	6	pass		pass
 	CentOS	7	not tested	pass
 	Ubuntu	14.04	not tested	pass
+	Ubuntu	16.04	not tested	pass
+	Debian	7	not tested	pass
+	Debian	8	not tested      pass
+	Fedora	25	not tested	-

+Our current suggestion is to run through a series of tests on the target server before you implement it for real users.
+The provide examples combined with proper testing of the jailed environment should allow you to properly evaluate the `prisonchroot` functionality on your specific system.

 Please submit any issues and suggestions you may come up with on GitHub.